pyg-team/pytorch_geometric/docs/source/tutorial/multi_gpu_vanilla.rst

 Note that we initialize the dataset *before* spawning any processes.
 With this, we only initialize the dataset once, and any data inside it will be automatically moved to shared memory via :obj:`torch.multiprocessing` such that processes do not need to create their own replica of the data.
-In addition, note how the :meth:`run`-function accepts a first argument :obj:`rank` which is not provided by us: this is the process ID (starting with 0) injected by pytorch.
+In addition, note how the :meth:`run`-function accepts the first argument :obj:`rank` which is not provided by us: this is the process ID (starting with 0) injected by :pytorch:`PyTorch`.
 Later we will use this to select a unique GPU for every :obj:`rank`.

 With this, we can start to implement our spawnable runner function.
-The first step is to initialize :obj:`torch.distributed`.
+The first step is to initialize a process group with :obj:`torch.distributed`.
-To this point processes are not aware of each other and we set a hardcoded server-address for rendezvous using the ``nccl``-protocol.
+To this point, processes are not aware of each other and we set a hardcoded server-address for rendezvous using the ``nccl``-protocol.
 More details can be found in `Writing Distributed Applications with PyTorch <https://pytorch.org/tutorials/intermediate/dist_tuto.html>`_:

 .. code-block:: python